 If you want to hire a top Node.js developer via staff augmentation or a flexible outsourced model, YouTeam is the best platform on the market.
 Let’s analyze the reasons why:

-- Hire top-tier developers: Although our engineers are not freelancers, our platform gives you the final decision regarding the hiring process.
-To be more precise, you can host as many interviews as you need to verify our Node.js developers’ skill sets.
+• Hire top-tier developers: Although our engineers are not freelancers, our platform gives you the final decision regarding the hiring process.
+You can host as many interviews as you need to verify our Node.js developers’ skill sets.

-- There are no hidden costs for our clients: If you choose to hire a Node.js engineer through YouTeam, the sourcing and interviewing process is risk-free.
-You start paying money only after the contract with the selected developer is signed.
+• There are no hidden costs for our clients: If you choose to hire a Node.js engineer through YouTeam, the sourcing and interviewing process is risk-free.
+You start paying money only after signing a contract with a selected developer.

 Wrap up

-This article analyzed why Node.js engineers have become extremely popular and how this makes your hiring process harder.
+This article analyzed why Node.js engineers have become extremely popular and how this makes your hiring process more challenging.
 For this reason, we explored the average incomes and different hiring models you can choose to make this hiring process manageable.

-We concluded that staff augmentation and outsourcing are the best solutions for companies on a budget.
-By the end of our research, we proved why YouTeam is the most trustworthy online platform for hiring a Node.js developer via staff augmentation.
+We also concluded that staff augmentation and outsourcing are the best solutions for companies on a budget.